ahsanali2009/Booked/README.md

-# Bookmark Manager Chrome Extension Documentation
+# Booked | Bookmark Manager Chrome Extension

 ## Overview
 The Bookmark Manager extension for Chrome provides an easy-to-use interface to manage your bookmarks.
 It allows you to create new bookmarks, search for existing ones, and delete bookmarks.
 The extension is designed with a clean and simple user interface to enhance your browsing experience.